opatiny/octanis-internship-workbook/docs/dailyReports.md

 - consider that the wheels will be fully squeezed when robot working -> the wheels have a sensor that knows when the robot is lifted
 - maximal height that can be 3D printed is about 20 cm
 - pump should be fixed using three small printed parts that are screwed on top

+### 04.06.2019

+- continued working on top part (globally finished)
+- modeled bottom part
+- modeled laser cutter test

+- tried making forms in Fusion 360, but didn't manage.
+Problems with selection of objects and these "T-splines".

+- made 3D models based on the 2D models for face, top and bottom

+#### To do tomorrow

+- make dust collector / pump part in Fusion 360